The slow-burning platform of industrial age socio-economics and government

 Another aspect of this lack of visibility is related to the measurement of public policy effectiveness.
 Impact measurement needs to be informed by an understanding of the changing status and the significant forces at play on the demand and supply side of each domain.
 Without this visibility it is difficult, perhaps impossible, to truly attribute improvements to any particular publicly-funded programs.
 Without an ability to measure and attribute contribution to improved outcomes, we cannot ensure that public funding is optimised.

 A further consequence of this lack of visibility is the problem of public policy prioritisation.
-Since we cannot see the full context of any particular thematic domain, we cannot gauge its progress towards self-sufficiency.
+Since we cannot see the full context of any particular knowledge domain operating in a particular jurisdiction, we cannot gauge its progress towards self-sufficiency.
 In other words we cannot gauge how much it needs to continue relying on direct public funding.

 Inefficiency – the administration/overhead costs of operating our public policy systems are too high.

 Through mechanisms like email, web sites, process automation etc. we have been able to make some significant efficiency gains.
-However these efficiency improvements have tended to focus on ways to speed up the inherited, industrial-age-designed approach to managing the common good.
+However these efficiency improvements have tended to focus on ways to speed up the inherited, industrial-age-designed approach to our public service apparatus and socio-economic system as a whole.
 We have simply been automating the old model.

-With the Kractal Project, I am contending that we need to explore more fundamental ways to re-thinking, redesigning and re-implementing the management of the common good.
+With the Kractal Project, I am contending that we need to explore more fundamental ways to organise and adapt our socio-econimic system and public service apparatus.

 Inefficiency coupled with the problem of widening thematic stretch for public funding can lead to nonsense outcomes.
 For example, governments may create hugely expensive bureaucracies at great cost to facilitate payments of child care subsidies for single mothers to allow them to attend regular work hours…but the process to access these funds becomes so onerous and the costs to operate the system so high that the actual funding allocatable to each single mother is not sufficient to subsidise child care to the extent that enables the outcome.